Pharmacy Care

 See your doctor if you:

-• are using your reliever inhaler more than three times a week
+• are using your reliever inhaler more than 2 days per week (other than before exercise)

 • are waking at night with symptoms